 Sausage & sweet potato hash isn’t fancy, and I wouldn’t serve it at a dinner party (unless it was a dinner party centered on watching sports), but it is a quick meal option that my children absolutely love and that is super simple to make.

-- Peel the sweet potatoes and cut them into large chunks.
+- Peel the sweet potatoes and cut them into 1/2 inch chunks.

-- Roast the sweet potatoes until they are soft but not mushy, about 10 to 15 minutes.
+- Roast the sweet potatoes until they are soft but not mushy, about 25-30 minutes.

-- While the sweet potatoes are cooking, cook the sausage in a medium skillet.
+- While sweet potatoes are roasting, brown the sausage in a medium skillet.
+When browned, remove and set aside, reserving grease in the pan.

-You can substitute chicken, grass fed meat, or other protein for the chicken if you'd like.
+You can substitute chicken, grass fed meat, or other protein for the sausage if you'd like.

 Serving Size 2 cups